xrdocs/application-hosting/_tutorials/2017-02-26-running-docker-containers-on-ios-xr-6-1-2.md

 The answer: everything.
 You have a distribution of your choice with complete access to XR RIB/FIB (through routes in the kernel) and interfaces (data and management) to bind to.

 **Docker images by default are extremely basic and do not include most utilities.
-To be able to showcase the kind of access that a container has, I pull in a special ubuntu docker image with pre-installed iproute2**
+To be able to showcase the kind of access that a container has, I pull in a special ubuntu docker image with pre-installed iproute2**.
+This is pretty simple to do.
+On your devbox pull in a base ubuntu docker image from devhub:

 {: .notice--warning}

 Assuming you've selected one of the techniques above to spin up the docker container, I'm going to  let's exec into the container using `docker exec`: